 Before you start

-- Review result analytics only apply to rating, competencies, and goal questions and weighted scores.
+- Review result analytics only apply to ratings, competencies, goal questions, and weighted scores.

-- Multiple choice and multiple select questions are not included in analytics at this time.
-Lattice admins can view sentiment scoring for open-ended questions.
+- Multiple choice and multiple select questions are not included in analytics.
+Super admins can view sentiment scoring for open-ended questions.

-- User attributes in review results are frozen at the time a review cycle was launched.
+- Fields in review results are frozen at the time a review cycle is launched.
 For example, an employee who was moved to a different department during the review cycle will appear under their original department.

 Navigate to review results